jiaaro/jiaaro/_posts/1014-09-26-social-skills-and-education.md

 In fact, those parts seem to be losing prominence as a larger trend in education.
 The focus is on opportunity, not knowledge.

 And selling knowledge is getting harder.
-The Internet is [socializing us][melting asphalt] to believe information should be free.
+The Internet is [socializing us][melting asphalt] to believe [information should be free][information wants to be free].

 So… where does that leave you, the social entrepreneur?